whtbl3/DataEngineer-Udacity_Capstone/readme.md

 ## Project Summary
 The nantional Travel and Tourism Office (NTTO) of USA goverment manages the ADIS/I-94 visitor arrivals program in cooperation with the Department of Homeland Security.
-To find the insight of the data I gather, data analysist can use the data to do that, I have to perform some operation to clean data and ingest data to the place where they can use it.
-By doing that I extract the data from the source, transform and load to S3
+The project is to build a data lake for support analytics department of US and information about demography all over the world.
+Query information from exracted table from two datasource

+    !!!IMPORTANT: I AM NOT THE MAN WHO USE DATA TO ANALYSE FOR ANALYSIS THINGS SO WHAT IM DOING HERE IS TO MAKE DATA MAYBE MORE RELAVANT TO USE!.

 ### About Dataset
 1. I94Immigration : This data was created by US National Travel and Tourism Office.
 [This](https://travel.trade.gov/research/reports/i94/historical/2016.html) is where data come from.
-2. World Temperature Data: This data came from Kaggle.
-You can read more about it [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).
-3. U.S City Demographic Data: This data comes from OpenSoft.
+2. U.S City Demographic Data: This data comes from OpenSoft.
 You can read more about it [here](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/).
-4. Airport code: This is a simple table of airport codes and corresponding cities.
-It comes from [here](https://datahub.io/core/airport-codes#data)

 ### Gathering data
 The data go with code along the way so I create them for easy processing data